 About every 11 years, the Sun's magnetic field does a flip.
 In other words, the north pole becomes the south pole, and vice versa.

-Apparently related to this flip—but no one knows for sure how—the Sun experiences an approximate 11-year cycle.
-Its stormy behavior builds to a maximum, and that's when the magnetic field reverses.
+This flip is one aspect of the roughly 11-year activity cycle the Sun experiences as its magnetic field evolves slowly over time.
+As the cycle progresses, the Sun's stormy behavior builds to a maximum, and that's when the magnetic field reverses.
 Then the Sun settles back down to a minimum, only to start another cycle.

 Sunspots are areas of particularly strong magnetic forces on the Sun's surface.
 They appear darker than their surroundings because they are cooler.
 Even so, scientists have discovered that when there are lots of sunspots, the Sun is actually putting out MORE energy than when there are fewer sunspots.
 During solar maximum, there are the most sunspots, and during solar minimum, the fewest.

 Solar flares happen because of the constantly moving magnetic fields in the Sun's atmosphere.
 As the Sun approaches solar maximum (the most active part of its 11-year cycle), its magnetic fields become more and more complex.
 The magnetic fields loop around, and cross over each other, cutting each other off, and reconnecting.

 You have probably seen what happens when you sprinkle iron filings on a bar magnet.
 The iron filings line up along the magnetic lines of force.

 Similarly, the hot plasma on the Sun's surface is at the mercy of the magnetic lines of force.
 Sometimes the plasma gets disconnected from the magnetic fields when the fields interact with each other.
 Then particles in the hot, charged plasma can be accelerated to great speed and send powerful radiation into space.
 This is a solar flare.